 How to Make Homemade Mayonnaise With 4 Simple Ingredients - A Little Bit of Spain in Iowa.
 Three Homemade Salad Dressing Recipes: Better For You, Better For Your Wallet.
 Preserves in Action: Slow Roasted Tomato Dip.
 Unless you live under a rock, you’ve surely heard that the Superbowl is this weekend.

 And despite the many hours I logged during my youth with my dad at Civic Stadium watching the Portland State Vikings, football really isn’t my thing.
 (I was really just there for the food.)
 However, there is one aspect of the Superbowl I can get fully behind.
 The dips.
-Easy Recipe for Garlic Confit.
+And though I love all those terrible classic dips like sour cream and onion and queso made from processed cheese, I decided that this year, I would try to make a real food dip using something I squirreled away earlier in the year.
+After assessing the stores, I settled on the oven roasted tomatoes from the freezer.
+I blended them until smooth, added a pinch of salt and a few grinds of pepper and blended again.
+Related Posts: Easy Recipe for Garlic Confit.

 You know…fashion, music, social media…stuff the “kids” are doing.
 Of course being in LA, it’s not much of a stretch to find women (of a certain age) wearing super short dresses, funky colored hair and super perky huge tits like their 20 something counterparts – but they definitely don’t look like their far younger sisters (who wear all those things much better).
 So it’s a struggle, for me, to look like I’m not stuck back in the pre-historic ages without looking ridiculous.
+Sure I’ve fully embraced (and mostly been embraced by the community) food blogging, H & M (within reason) and Twitter.
+But it seems like I completely missed the boat on planking.
+My attempt at stocking Stocking is simply the art of copying a picture that you find on iStockphoto.
+Believe it or not, cinnamon boosts the flavors of blueberries…so this berry syrup contains the surprising ingredient of cinnamon.

 Homemade Sugar Free Spicy "Ketchup" Making & Storing Horseradish.
 Camels & masala chai.
 Homemade Salted Caramel Sauce Guest Post from Erin Scott of Yummy Supper.
 Every holiday season we ask a few friends to join us at The Kitchn for a series of guest posts that range from favorite holiday recipes to family memories and traditions.

+Today's guest: Erin Scott of Yummy Supper, a blog I have really admired this year.
+Welcome Erin!
+Our holidays have gotten more and more simple, and I couldn't be happier.
 Salted Caramel Sauce.
 Salted Caramel Sauce + Printable Labels I can cook, and I can bake, and I used to be a teacher… but I’m not always the craftiest of people.